 Fall-Apart Dutch Oven Chicken is nothing short of amazing!
-One of my all time favorite Dutch oven recipes, we’re talking succulent, juicy, tender-as-can-be, and bursting with warm flavors.
-Delectable on its own and in dozens of other recipes.
+When you slow cook chicken in a Dutch oven, it becomes incredibly succulent, juicy and as tender as-can-be.
+With a handful of warming spices, it's delicious on its own and in dozens of other recipes.

-I’m used to cooking tough cuts of meat for hours on end, at a low temperature, in order to create super juicy, "fall apart" results.
+Tough cuts of meat are cooked for hours on end, at a low temperature, in order to create super juicy, "fall apart" results.

-It’s one of my favorite things to do — my Braised Brisket Stew and Spiced Pulled Pork recipes are perfect examples.
+It’s one of my favorite things to do — my Slow-Cooked Brisket Stew and Brined Pulled Pork recipes are perfect examples.

 I love slow cooking of all sorts.
-Especially when whatever I’m slowly cooking, slowly and continuously permeates my home — and sometimes the neighborhood — with its delicious aroma.
+Especially when whatever I’m slowly cooking, slowly and continuously permeates through my house — and sometimes the neighborhood, with its delicious aroma.

 What is Fall-Apart Chicken?